Dasharo/docs/docs/guides/dasharo-reviewers-guide.md

 ## Miscellaneous Comments

-* Since you can software flash Dasharo and flash again MSI firmware on the same system, it is likely you want to use the same computer for testing both firmwares, so that there are no temperature or clock speeds difference that could be attributed to different pressure on heatsink mounting or silicon lottery.
+* Since you can software flash Dasharo and flash MSI firmware again on the same system, you likely want to use the same computer to test both firmware so that no temperature or clock speeds difference could attribute to different pressure on heatsink mounting or silicon lottery.
-* MSI firmware bases its default (Auto) PL1, PL2 and ICCMAX values on the CPU Cooler Tuning setting.
-When using Restore Defaults on a 12600K, this setting actually defaults to Water Cooler, which allows for technically unlimited PL1 and PL2 (4095W).
+* MSI firmware bases its default (Auto) PL1, PL2, and ICCMAX values on the CPU Cooler Tuning set.
+When using Restore Defaults on a 12600K, this setting defaults to Water Cooler, which allows for technically unlimited PL1 and PL2 (4095W).
 Even the Boxed Cooler setting configures the 12600K to 241W PL1 and 241W PL2.
-Thus, for controlled results, the invidual values always have to be manually set.
+Thus, you must manually set the individual values for controlled results.
 * So far, the setting that most affected benchmark scores are AC_LL and DC_LL.
-  PL1, PL2 and ICCMAX are limits, they are only meaningful if the processor actually gets limited by them, which would depend on the processor model (Some have more headroom than others.
+  PL1, PL2 and ICCMAX are limiting.
+They are only meaningful if the processor gets limited by them, which would depend on the processor model (some have more headroom than others.
 PL1 is 125W for both 6+4 12600K and 8+8 12900K, the latter would be severely more limited), whereas the other two values are always in effect.

 On the tested 12600K, the effect of the significantly lower values of AC_LL on DC_LL that MSI uses is a rather massive difference of 20 Watts in power consumption (as reported by ThrottleStop and HWiNFO, and also by lower processor temperatures) when running Cinebench R23.
-Thus, with MSI values (whenever on MSI or a custom Dasharo build with those), the 12600K doesn't even reach PL1 limit, allowing it to maintain the highest Turbo Boost clock speeds infinitely, whereas on Dasharo (or MSI with Intel default values), the extra power consumption makes it to go beyond PL1, eventually throttling back to slower clocks to keep under PL1.
+Thus, with MSI values (whenever on MSI or a custom Dasharo build with those), the 12600K doesn't even reach the PL1 limit, allowing it to maintain the highest Turbo Boost clock speeds infinitely, whereas, on Dasharo (or MSI with Intel default values), the extra power consumption makes it to go beyond PL1, eventually throttling back to slower clocks to keep under PL1.

 * LCC (Loadline Calibration Control) is also present in another menu as CPU Loadline Calibration Control, but we left it at Auto.
-We don't know if changes in CPU Lite Load Control / CPU AC Loadline / CPU DC Loadline changes it or if LCC operates the same regardless of changes to the previous options.
+We need to find out if changes in CPU Lite Load Control / CPU AC Loadline / CPU DC Loadline change it or if LCC operates the same regardless of changes to the previous options.
-* The most important performance related bug we found in Dasharo involves benchmarking Single Thread applications on Windows 11.
-With Dasharo, Windows 11 CPU Scheduler likes to move threads around between P and E Cores, whereas with MSI firmware on the same scenario, it instead always favour P Cores.
-  This greatly affects the scores of Single Threaded benchmarks, and makes them highly variable depending on which core type a thread spent most of its time.
+* The most critical performance-related bug we found in Dasharo involves benchmarking Single Thread applications on Windows 11.
+With Dasharo, Windows 11 CPU Scheduler likes to move threads around between P and E cores, whereas MSI firmware on the same scenario instead always favors P cores.
+Such behavior significantly affects the scores of Single-Threaded benchmarks and makes them highly variable depending on which core type a thread spent most of its time.
-  We believe there may be MSRs (Model Specific Registers) related to Intel Thread Director that we aren't aware of that manages this.
-The only workaround found is to set CPU Affinity manually, which can be performed automatically with Process Lasso, with the added bonus of using Forced Mode to continuously re-apply the CPU Affinity settings, as some applications, including Cinebench, likes to change them when you start to run the benchmark.
-Of course, this will not happen on P Core only models like 12400.
-  This was not tested on Linux.
+  There may be MSRs (Model Specific Registers) related to Intel Thread Director that we aren't aware of that manages this.
+The only workaround found is to set CPU Affinity manually, which can be performed automatically with Process Lasso, with the bonus of using Forced Mode to continuously re-apply the CPU Affinity settings, as some applications, including Cinebench, like to change them when you start to run the benchmark.
+Of course, this will not happen on P core, only models like 12400.
+We did not test manual affinity tested on Linux.
-* Dasharo currently doesn't support to manually change the memory clock speeds, it will simply default to the highest standard JEDEC profile supported by the installed memory modules.
-MSI firmware also defaults to JEDEC profiles, so out-of-the-box they're matched at memory configuration, thus not a problem.
+* Dasharo currently doesn't support manually changing the memory clock speeds, and it will default to the highest standard JEDEC profile supported by the installed memory modules.
+MSI firmware also defaults to JEDEC profiles, so out-of-the-box, they're matched at memory configuration, thus not a problem.
-  Many enthusiast grade DDR4 modules that are rated for 3200 MHz (Maximum supported by Alder Lake-S) or higher actually have that clock speed as a XMP profile, whereas the standard JEDEC profile could be just 2133 or 2400 MHz.
-  This means that in most cases, a 3200 MHz DDR4 module will run at lower speeds than expected.
-There are modules rated for JEDEC 3200 MHz 22-22-22 @ 1.2V that should work in both Dasharo and MSI firmware, in case you're really interesed in testing this.
-Is also possible to force Dasharo to use a XMP profile if you're willing to recompile or use a custom build.
+  Many enthusiast-grade DDR4 modules use 3200 MHz (maximum supported by Alder Lake-S) or higher and have that clock speed as an XMP profile, whereas the standard JEDEC profile could be just 2133 or 2400 MHz.
+In most cases, a 3200 MHz DDR4 module will run at lower speeds than expected.
+There are modules rated for JEDEC 3200 MHz 22-22-22 @ 1.2V that should work in both Dasharo and MSI firmware, in case you're interested in testing this.
+It is also possible to force Dasharo to use an XMP profile if you're willing to recompile or use a custom build.
 * There are a lot of other settings and MSRs (Model Specific Registers) that we have yet to test.
-We track progress of that effort in [this][issue173] issue.
-  On the public [Alder Lake FSP Integration Guide][adl_fsp], it is documented on how to set these settings On or Off but there aren't many details about how they change the Processor behavior.
-Is expected than the remaining 2% or so performance will come from matching all these settings.
+We track the progress of that effort in [this][issue173] issue.
+Public [Alder Lake FSP Integration Guide][adl_fsp] documents how to set these settings On or Off, but there are few details about how they change the Processor behavior.
+The remaining 2% of performance will come from matching all these settings.

-[^1]: On public Datasheet there is no DC_LL for 8+8 150W class, only 8+8 125W,
-but can confirm from alternate sources than this is the correct value.
+[^1]: On the public datasheet, there is no DC_LL for the 8+8 150W class, only 8+8 125W, but we can confirm from alternate sources that this is the correct value.
 [anandtech]: https://www.anandtech.com/show/6214/multicore-enhancement-the-debate-about-free-mhz
 [techspot]: https://www.techspot.com/news/77313-do-need-re-review-core-i9-9900k.html
 [videocardz]: https://videocardz.com/newz/asus-asrock-and-msi-bring-overclocking-to-h470-b460-and-non-k-intel-core-cpus